ASIA MARKETS: Kospi Slides, Erasing Week's Gains As Asian Markets Pull Back

 South Korean stocks led the way lower.
 They have shown repeated ability this year to shrug off North Korean provocations, including its string of missile launches.
 Coming into Thursday, the Kospi was one of the region's best-performing indexes, rising 20% and topping highs set in 2011.

-But it slid 1.8% in morning trading amid a 3.3% drop in index giant Samsung Electronics (005930.SE) , more than erasing the week's gains.
-The drop came as the Samsung conglomerate's de facto head testified for the first time at his corruption trial.
+The index fell more than 2% in morning trading, but by midday the decline had narrowed to 1.7%.
+A big pressure point was index giant Samsung Electronics (005930.SE) , which fell 2.5%--erasing its gains for the week--as the Samsung conglomerate's de facto head testified for the first time at his corruption trial.

-For the market at large in Korea, the prospect of higher corporate and personal income taxes is also weighing on sentiment, said Andrew Bresler, deputy head of sales trading for Asia-Pacific at Saxo Capital.
-The Kospi logged its worst day of the year on Friday in falling 1.7%.

 Continue Reading Below